PILOT TRANSLATIONAL SCIENCE & MENTORED SCIENCE GRANT PROGRAM

 ABOUT PILOT TRANSLATIONAL SCIENCE & MENTORED SCIENCE GRANT PROGRAM

-An integral part of the CCTST mission is stimulating development of pre-clinical and human clinical trials that seek to improve medical care.
 The CCTST Pilot Grant Program will support projects by established principal investigators, or by new/early stage investigators mentored by established investigators, focused on applying discoveries generated during research in the laboratory, and in preclinical studies, to the development of trials and studies in humans.
 The Program also promotes the establishment of new, innovative cores with a clear translational focus, to build a local or networked infrastructure.

-DETAILS & SUBMISSION
+DETAILS & IMPORTANT DATES

 -